calvinbui/calvin.me-jekyll/_posts/2014-12-27-forward-ip-addresses-when-using-nginx-proxy.markdown

 [![comments work]({{page.images}}test.png)]({{page.images}}test.png)

-The forwarded IP addresses is no longer my proxy server :)
+The forwarded IP addresses is no longer my proxy server :smile:

 Thanks to [Nick M from Server Fault](http://serverfault.com/questions/314574/nginx-real-ip-header-and-x-forwarded-for-seems-wrong).
 I literally searched this for a whole hour and I'm just expanding on what he's provided already.